The craziness of the Roaring Twenties in America

 New consumer culture

-There was an explosion in new technologies which created a range of new consumer goods.
+There was an explosion in new technologies which created a range of contemporary consumer goods.

 During the 1920s, the factories that had supplied the war effort became the centre of mass production, where telephones, household appliances and cars were made at a rapid pace.